 Every young person will have hope and dreams for their future.

-YCC provides residential shelter, counseling, case management, and a transitional living program for children, teens and young adults.
-YCC provides more than a safety net for those in need, YCC provides hope to hundreds of youth and their families every year.
+YCC provides short term crisis care, mental health counseling, skills-based group training, and transitional living services program for children, teens, young adults, and their families.
+YCC provides more than a safety net for those in need, YCC transforms lives to hundreds of youth and their families every year.

 Nationally recognized as setting a standard in youth services, YCC has been ranked as one of the top five programs in the United States by the Youth Policy Institute in Washington DC.
 YCC has been honored with two Presidential Commendations for Excellence, has received numerous state honors awards by the State of Florida, and is fully accredited by the Council on Accreditation.
 YCC has been featured on 60 Minutes, Sunday Morning with Charles Kuralt, and Wards of the Street, a national documentary.
 YCC has also appeared in The New York Times, USA Today and Readers Digest, and has been featured numerous times by local media.
-Recently, YCC was honored with the 2015 Healthiest Companies Award from the First Coast Worksite Wellness Council (FCWWC)
+YCC was recognized as the 2016 Agency of the Year by the FL Network of Youth and Family Services.